lucidrains/x-transformers/README.md

 https://arxiv.org/abs/1907.01470

 Proposes adding learned memory key / values prior to attention.
-This can be added to either the encoder or the decoder.
+They were able to remove feedforwards altogether and attain similar performance to the original transformers.
+I have found that keeping the feedforwards and adding the memory key / values leads to even better performance.

 ```python
 from x_transformers import Decoder, Encoder